top of page

 Reliable platforms include Google Workspace, OneDrive, Dropbox Business, Backblaze, Acronis, and Carbonite.

-Cloud storage acts as your first defense against hardware failures, theft, and ransomware attacks.
+Cloud storage is a primary defense against hardware failures, theft, and ransomware attacks.

 Set It and Forget It: Automate Your Backups